 How do you cook raw chicken?

-Chicken can be cooked in a number of different ways: baked, roasted, grilled, poached, and even slow cooked.
+Chicken can be cooked in a number of different ways: baked, roasted, grilled, poached, braised and even pressure cooked.
 What method you use will depend on the weather where you live as well as how you want to serve it.

 Scroll down for five great ways to cook chicken!